gold star for USAHOF

 The Not in Hall of Committee.

 Before he played his first game for the Montreal Canadiens, Bobby Rousseau was a member of the Canadian Team that won the Silver Medal at the 1960 Olympics.
-Rousseau was one of the main stars of that team and he would parlay that success to a very good career in…
+Rousseau was one of the main stars of that team, and he would parlay that success into a very good career in…

-Darryl Sydor was never going to be considered the top blueliner for your team but for years he was an upper echelon player for multiple National Hockey League teams.
-Sydor was a two time All Star and assisted two teams (Dallas & Tampa Bay) win the Stanley Cup.
-Over a…
+Darryl Sydor was never going to be considered the top blueliner for your team, but for years, he was an upper-echelon player for multiple National Hockey League teams.
+Sydor was a two-time All-Star and assisted two teams (Dallas & Tampa Bay) to win the Stanley Cup.
+Over a career that…

-Was Kevin Stevens a superstar forward in the shadow of Mario Lemieux or was he was only a superstar because of Lemieux?
+Was Kevin Stevens a superstar forward in the shadow of Mario Lemieux, or was he only a superstar because of Lemieux?
 Many asked that question as Kevin Stevens topped over 100 points twice and was among the league leaders.
 The answer may have been somewhere in between.
-Stevens may…
+Stevens may not…

-Ron Greschner played 984 Games in the National Hockey League, all of which were the New York Rangers.
-While the blueshirts were not always a star team when Greschner was there but the popular Ranger was more than capable of showcasing his exceptional skill against one in the league.
+Ron Greschner played 984 Games in the National Hockey League, all of which were with the New York Rangers.
+While the Blueshirts were not always a star team when Greschner was there, the popular Ranger was more than capable of showcasing his exceptional skill against one in the league.
 Greschner…